We Demand To See The Real Quarantine Haircut Cassie Randolph Gave Colton Underwood

 “I let @cassierandolph cut my hair... safe to say she won this battle and I will be wearing a hat for awhile,” Underwood wrote in the caption of the post.
 A swipe over revealed a Benjamin Button-style haircut, along with a clip of The Office’s Michael Scott (Steve Carrell) asking, “Why are you the way you are?”

 But as commenters pointed out, the after picture of Underwood looked a little too awful to be true.
 Almost like it was Photoshopped.
-So what’s the real haircut look like, Colton?
+So what does the real haircut look like, Colton?
 Did Cassie really cut off all your hair or is she secretly a styling expert?

 In March, Underwood announced that he tested positive for COVID-19 and urged followers to practice social distancing.
 Since then, Underwood, Randolph, and her family have been self-quarantining at her parents’ house in California.
 He recently thanked them for taking care of him, noting that he's “probably the most high-maintenance patient.”